 Translation: Where weed is legal, beer sales decline.
 Think that makes beer distributors in America happy?
 Probably not.
 Especially when it happens to this degree:

 “Sales volume of ‘below-premium’ beers (think Busch and Natty Light) is down 2.4 percent year-to-date in the three highlighted pot states; ‘premium domestic’ beers (your Bud Lights and Coors Lights) are down 4.4 percent year-to-date.
 Craft beer sales in Colorado, Oregon and Washington are flat, but under-performing the total U.S. craft sales by 9.5 percentage points, according to the report.”
-[The Cannabist]

 This isn’t some minor dip either: both low-level and craft beers’ sales clearly worsen where weed is legal.
 Is it a coincidence–or is it enough smoke to lead to some serious fire?
 Well, Sean Spicer didn’t mention it.